zlatimirCS/javascript_projects/05_memories_app/client/README.md

 additionaly add "proxy": "http://localhost:5000/", to the package json below private now we get [] of posts in console here setup is done

+now we need to create form to create post in the form we also want to handle image upload for that we use import FileBase from "react-file-base64";